-In the swamps of Mississippi, federal search teams discovered body after body—nearly a dozen murdered African-Americans.
-But Andy, James, and Mikey could not be found.
+In the swamps of Mississippi, federal search teams discovered body after body—nearly a dozen murdered African Americans.
+But Andy, James, and Michael could not be found.
 Finally, acting on tip, the FBI found their bodies buried beneath a 15-foot earthen dam.
 It was August 4, 1964.

 Freedom, equality, and justice

 Following the death of her son Andrew, Dr. Carolyn Goodman led a life of activism, fighting for the ideals her son held dear.
 (Photo left to right: Fannie Lee Chaney, Carolyn Goodman, Ann Schwerner)